 - Your kiddos will watch, learn and get involved (but also annoy you, too–disclaimer)

 Here’s all you REALLY need.
 My top 10 items for a functionally bad-ass home gym!
 (And frankly, all you REALLY NEED is your own bodyweight!)

 Resistance bands are the freaking best.
 They are versatile, portable, and the exercises you can do are literally endless.
-Try this.
 You can make any exercise a little more challenging with the help of bands.
 And did you know that studies have shown that muscle activity and peak load during elastic-resistance exercise is similar to free-weight resistance exercise?
 Resistance bands also allow you can train in a horizontal plane, making them incredible useful in training total body movements and applying these movements to sport.
 Bands are the cheapest, most awesome home workout tool.
 I use mine EVERY DAY!